marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 support and collaborate with the Headscale project.

-The talk also has some interesting points about how they used integration tests to improve their compability with the canonical implementation.
+The talk also has some interesting points about how they used integration tests to improve their compatibility with the canonical implementation.

-This was my last talk of Saturday, and I spent some time attending the various booths around the campus, as well as some delicious Beligan brews ;-)
+This was my last talk of Saturday, and I spent some time attending the various booths around the campus, as well as some delicious Belgian brews ;-)

 ### Honorable Mention: Aurae